Basics for ice cream production

 Guar gum

-This stabilizer is made from the Seeds of the guar bean and acts similar to locust bean gum as a natural thickening agent.
+This stabilizer is made from the Seeds of the guar bean and acts similarly to locust bean gum as a natural thickener.
 Here, too, there is an E number: E412.
 Guar gum* is also part of the Ice base and is used in most recipes.

 Locust bean gum